-John H Knox UN Special Rapporteur on Human Rights and the Environment (2015-2018); Henry C Lauerman Professor of International Law, Wake Forest University School of Law
+John H Knox UN Special Rapporteur on Human Rights and the Environment (2015-2018); Henry C Lauerman Professor of International Law, Wake Forest University School of Law the global voice of the legal profession

 'With the governments of many major economies abdicating their responsibility to slash greenhouse gas emissions to prevent the worst impacts of climate change, the courts must play an increasingly important role.
 This innovative model statute identifies useful reforms that will ease the path.'